ptr727/PlexCleaner/README.md

     - Added `ProcessOptions:KeepOriginalLanguage` to keep tracks marked as [original language](https://www.ietf.org/archive/id/draft-ietf-cellar-matroska-15.html#name-original-flag).
     - Added `ProcessOptions:RemoveClosedCaptions` to conditionally vs. always remove closed captions.
     - Added `ProcessOptions.SetIetfLanguageTags` to conditionally remux files using MkvMerge to apply IETF language tags when not set.
+      - When enabled all files without IETF tags will be remuxed in order to set IETF language tags, this could be time consuming on large collections of older media that lack the now common IETF tags.
+      - FfMpeg and HandBrake removes IETF language tags, requiring remuxing again after reencoding or deinterlacing.
-    - Language tags now support [RFC 5646 / BCP 47](https://en.wikipedia.org/wiki/IETF_language_tag) format.
+    - Language tag matching now support [IETF / RFC 5646 / BCP 47](https://en.wikipedia.org/wiki/IETF_language_tag) tag formats.
       - See the [Language Matching](#language-matching) section for matching details.
       - IETF language tags allows for greater flexibility in Matroska player [language matching](https://gitlab.com/mbunkus/mkvtoolnix/-/wikis/Languages-in-Matroska-and-MKVToolNix).
       - E.g. `pt-BR` for Brazilian Portuguese vs. `por` for Portuguese.
       - E.g. `zh-Hans` for simplified Chinese vs. `chi` for Chinese.
-      - Update `ProcessOptions:DefaultLanguage` and `ProcessOptions:KeepLanguages` to RFC 5646 format.
+      - Update `ProcessOptions:DefaultLanguage` and `ProcessOptions:KeepLanguages` to RFC 5646 format, e.g. `eng` to `en`.
       - On v3 schema upgrade old ISO 639-3-2 3 letter tags will be replaced with generic RFC 5646 tags.
     - Older settings schemas will automatically be upgraded with compatible settings to v3 on first run.
   - Added `createschema` command to create the settings JSON schema file, no longer need to use `Sandbox` project to create the schema file.